s-steel/s-steel/README.md

 <!--
 **s-steel/s-steel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+### I'm currently learning:
+- Python / Flask
+- Docker
+- JavaScript / Node.JS

+### Get in touch with me! 📣
+I'm always looking to meet new people and chat!

 Here are some ideas to get you started: